aknackiron/testdroid-documentation/appium/examples/python-install-pre-requisites/index.md

 our step by step guides on how to test native, hybrid or web apps on Android or iOS using Appium.

 # Running a Test Script

-A basic step by step example on [running a test script](running-the-test-script) from the command line using Python.
+A basic step by step example on [Python Client Side Example]({{ site.github.url }}/appium/examples/python-client-side-example) from the command line using Python.

-# Testing Your Native, Hybrid or Web App

-A step by step example on [testing your native, hybrid or web app](native-hybrid-web-app-testing)